jails-org/Packages/spa/README.md

 })
 ```

-You can also pull internal resources, Router and assetsLoader:
+You can also pull internal resources used in spa module, like Router and assetsLoader:

 ```js
 import jails from 'jails-js'